-“How much money do I need to retire?”
-To answer that question, I need to know what it costs you to live.
-I realize that we’re talking about future spending but you must make an educated estimate of what you’ll be spending.
-My suggestion?
-Use what you spend now and adjust for inflation.
+If you ask me how much money you need to retire, I need to know what it costs you to live now.
+I realize that we’re talking about future spending and you will have to make an educated estimate of what you’ll be spending down the line.
+But you can’t do that without first knowing what you’re spending now.
+Then you can use what you spend now and adjust for inflation.
 Don’t kid yourself into thinking your spending will decline when you retire.
 It won’t.

-When you retire, you have more time to spend money and you will.
+When you retire, you have more time to spend money and that’s what you will do.
 You’ll travel more and if nothing else, you’ll shop out of boredom.
-That’s what happens (unless you fill your day with retirement hobbies that don’t cost anything and could possible make you a bit of extra cash.)
+That’s what happens (unless you develop retirement hobbies that don’t cost much but could possible make you a bit of extra cash.)

-Also, as you get older, you may have to help your kids, grandchildren and you might have added medical expenses.
+Also, as you get older, you may have to help your kids, grandchildren and you will probably spend more for medical expenses.

-For our example, assume you’ll spend $80,000 a year – as adjusted for inflation.
+For our example, assume you’ll spend $80,000 a year when you retire – as adjusted for inflation.
 We’re ready for the next step.

 When you retire, you’ll have social security and possibly a pension.
-There are also many overlooked ways to generate income during retirement.
+There are also many overlooked ways to bring in extra cash after you retire.
 How much income will you have?
+(Keep in mind that while you calculate your retirement cash flow, you have to consider whether or not you rely on that income going forward.
+That is a separate yet highly important topic on it’s own.)

 For our example, let’s assume you’ll have social security and pension income of $30,000.
 You can see that this person needs to come up with an extra $50,000 in order to meet her annual income needs.